28 years and counting! As you can see, we’ve started wearing helmets now!

 Videographers: Andrew Daley, Edward Westrop

-And we work hard to earn it.
+Your trust is sacrosanct.
+It’s something we’ve built up over the last 28 years, and we never take it for granted.
 All the latest bikes and products are comprehensively reviewed by some of the most experienced testers in the business, most of which have been doing this for at least 20 years.
 If we don’t think a product is worthy of our hard-earned, we won’t tell you to part with yours for it.
 That’s the promise we make with our bike and equipment tests.
 For all our tests we guarantee that:

 Our ratings are awarded out of 10, with 10/10 being the top mark.